wp-plugins/bitcoin-charts-widget/readme.txt

 == Frequently Asked Questions ==

-= The plugin does not have a valid header =
+= Error "The plugin does not have a valid header" =

 If you receive this error message when trying to activate the plugin directly after the installation please navigate back to the plugin list page and activate